Hierarchical Recursive Precision for Accelerating Symmetric Linear Solves on MXUs: Results

 We denote precision configurations as ordered lists from the outermost (largest off-diagonal) to the innermost (diagonal) recursion level.
 For instance, \texttt{[FP16, FP32]} assigns FP16 to the off-diagonal block and FP32 to the diagonal blocks.

-\paragraph{SYRK Performance.} Figure~\ref{fig:syrkH200} reports the speedup of our Julia-based nested recursive \texttt{SYRK} implementation on the NVIDIA H200 GPU, normalized against cuBLAS \texttt{SYRK} in FP64.
+\paragraph{SYRK Performance.} Figure~\ref{fig:syrk_trsm_h200} (left) reports the speedup of our Julia-based nested recursive implementation on the H200, normalized against cuBLAS \texttt{SYRK} in FP64.
 As the matrix size increases, our recursive kernel consistently outperforms cuBLAS across all precision configurations.
 The FP64 variant already achieves up to a $14\times$ speedup at $n = 65{,}536$, benefiting from increased concurrency and improved reuse of tile-local data.
-The \texttt{Pure F16} configuration exposes the hardware’s peak throughput, reaching a $149\times$ speedup.
-By selectively exploiting this low-precision performance, mixed-precision layouts such as \texttt{[FP16, FP16, FP32]} achieve more than $19\times$ acceleration, while the five-layer configuration \texttt{[FP16, FP16, FP16, FP16, FP32]} delivers up to $27\times$ speedup with practical accuracy.
+The \texttt{Pure F16} configuration exposes the hardware’s peak throughput, reaching a 69.5$\times$ speedup relative to the FP32 baseline.
+By selectively exploiting this low-precision performance, mixed-precision layouts such as \texttt{[FP16, FP16, FP32]} achieve over 9$\times$ acceleration against their respective diagonal precision baseline, while the five-layer configuration \texttt{[FP16, FP16, FP16, FP16, FP32]} delivers up to a 12.5$\times$ speedup with practical accuracy.

-\paragraph{TRSM Performance.} Figure~\ref{fig:trsm_h200} shows the speedup of our Julia-based recursive \texttt{TRSM} implementation on the NVIDIA H200 GPU, normalized to \texttt{cuBLAS} \texttt{TRSM} in \texttt{FP64} (baseline = 1.0).
-For smaller matrices, all precision configurations perform similarly to the FP64 baseline.
+\paragraph{TRSM Performance.} Figure~\ref{fig:syrk_trsm_h200} (right) shows the speedup of our Julia-based recursive implementation on the H200, normalized to \texttt{cuBLAS} \texttt{TRSM} in \texttt{FP64}.
+For smaller matrices, all precision configurations perform similarly to the FP64.
 As the matrix size increases, our recursive and mixed-precision variants begin to clearly outperform \texttt{cuBLAS}.
-The \texttt{Pure F16} implementation achieves the highest throughput, reaching up to $6\times$ speedup at $n = 65{,}536$.
-Layered mixed-precision hierarchies such as \texttt{[F16, F16, F16, F16, F32]} still provide substantial gains, delivering up to $5.3\times$ acceleration while offering better numerical robustness than pure FP16.
+The \texttt{Pure F16} implementation achieves the highest throughput, reaching up to a 5.7$\times$ speedup against the FP32 baseline at $n = 65{,}536$.
+Layered mixed-precision hierarchies such as \texttt{[F16, F16, F16, F16, F32]} still provide substantial gains, delivering up to 4.9$\times$ acceleration relative to their diagonal precision baseline, offering better numerical robustness than pure FP16.